geneontology/geneontology.github.io/docs/_docs/contributing-go.md

 ## How to contribute GO annotations

 If your research group has GO annotations for a species that is not currently included in the GO, whether or not these annotations cover the entire genome, or if your research team has identified gaps or inaccuracies in the current set of GO annotations, this guide is for you.
+You can also review/improve existing annotations in your field of expertise.
 Choose the scenario that best describes your research group and follow the steps as indicated in the following pages.

+If none of the following apply to your group, [contact the GOC](http://help.geneontology.org/) to discuss the best approach for preparing your annotations.

 ---
 [<img src="http://geneontology.org/sites/default/files/u602/large-datasets-curation-icon-mmt.png" width="144" height="144" title="Add New Terms, Synonyms, or Clarify Definitions">](#contribute-annotations-from-large-datasets)

 ### Contribute annotations from large datasets

-If the below scenarios do not apply to your group, [contact the GOC](http://help.geneontology.org/) to discuss the best approach for preparing your annotations.

 #### Existing MODs/groups
  * **Prepare**- GOC encourages use of [GAF 2.1](/docs/go-annotation-file-gaf-format-21/), although [GAF 2.0](/docs/go-annotation-file-gaf-format-20/) is still accepted.
 If you're reading this, now is a great time to make the minor changes and upgrade to 2.1!
  * **Submit**- GOC asks that all submitting groups provide a static address that always contains the group's most recent GAF.
 This GAF will be retreived by GO on demand and ensure the group's most recent file is always used for the monthly production pipeline.